MarcinKilarski/Website-Audit/seo.md

 For searchers, this generated text may not be as convincing as an optimised description to visit your website.
 You should ensure your important pages have a specified custom meta description.

-However, for a long-form content, which ranks for a variety of users’ queries, it is difficult to write one meta description that will be relevant enough for all different keywords.
+However, for a long-form content, which ranks for a variety of users' queries, it is difficult to write one meta description that will be relevant enough for all different keywords.
 In this situation, it is worth testing the click-through-rate to your page with and without a specified the description.

 ### 2.9.
 Keywords in Meta Descriptions

 Overview

 It is good practice for your meta description to contain keywords, ensuring the important aspects of your page are highlighted.
-Search engines will present these keywords in bold when they match the user’s query, pointing out and reassuring them your page contains what they are looking for.
+Search engines will present these keywords in bold when they match the user's query, pointing out and reassuring them your page contains what they are looking for.

 It is also beneficial to include other variations of your primary keyword within your meta description.
 However, do not mention each keyword more than once, as this can look like spam and discourage people from clicking on your link.
 Ensuring the description sounds natural and interesting is paramount.